Quaden2307/flight-price-predictor/documentation/live_data_logging.md

 ## May 15, 2026

-Run still in progress when I checked, so couldn't query offers directly (DB locked by the writer).
-Two unusual things and one good thing.

-First unusual thing: the run started at 3:04 AM, not the scheduled 6 AM. launchd plist still says Hour=6, so either the schedule got modified, something woke launchd early, or I triggered it manually and forgot.
-Worth chasing down if it happens again — for now just noting it so I have the timestamp recorded.
+Run 8 finished while I wasn't looking.
+Final numbers: 3220 API calls, 4022 offers inserted, 0 final failures, ~5h 20m runtime (10:04 → 15:24 UTC).
+Cumulative dataset now 32,450 rows across 8 runs.
+NULL audit still clean across all key fields, value ranges still sane.

-Second unusual thing: the slow-API pattern from May 12/13 is back.
-5+ hours of runtime with only 29 seconds of CPU used — the script is spending essentially all its time waiting on slow network responses, not doing any actual work.
-The TravelPayouts API is just slow today.
-Not a thing I can fix on my end.
+Two things worth recording.
+First, the slow-API pattern from May 12/13 was back.
+5+ hours of runtime with the script's actual CPU time at well under a minute — the entire run was spent waiting on slow network responses to successful calls.
+Not a thing I can fix on my end; the TravelPayouts API was just slow today.

-The good thing: this is the first time the retry-with-backoff code has actually fired in the wild, and it's working as intended.
-13 retry events recorded in the log so far, 0 final failures.
-Those 13 calls would have been losses on May 12 (the only transient errors that day were final-attempt prints) and part of the wave on May 13.
-Today they're saves — exactly what the retry logic was meant to do.
-Counts the code as validated.
+Second and more importantly: this is the first time the retry-with-backoff code has actually fired in the wild, and it worked exactly as designed.
+13 retry events in the log, 0 final failures.
+Those 13 calls would have been hard losses on May 12 and contributed to the wave on May 13.
+Today they were saves, and the offer count came in at the normal ~4,000 instead of the 2,892 disaster from May 13.
+Counts the retry logic as validated in real conditions.

-Will update this entry with the final offer count and failure breakdown once the run finishes.
+(Self-correction: I originally noted the run as starting unusually early at 3:04 AM.
+Reviewing all 8 runs' captured_at timestamps, every launchd-triggered run since May 10 has fired at ~10:00 UTC consistently, and today's is no exception.
+The 3:04 AM observation was either a timezone misread or me confusing myself — the run actually started at the normal time.
+No anomaly there.)